gvwilson/thirdbit/src/fiction/iffy/index.md

 wishing it would spin around and make sense.
-She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but if you had a pair of terahertz lasers capable of vaporizing steel from orbit, why would you point them at each other?
+She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but if you had a pair of terawatt lasers capable of vaporizing steel from orbit, why would you point them at each other?
 And why would you put a chair between them?